rockettheme/docs/Docs/wordpress/plugins/roksprocket/layout_modes.md

 ---
 title: RokSprocket: Layout Modes
 description: Your Guide to RokSprocket Layout Modes for Joomla
-breadcrumb: /joomla:Joomla/extensions:Extensions/!roksprocket:RokSprocket
+breadcrumb: /wordpress:WordPress/plugins:Plugins/roksprocket:RokSprocket

 ---

 Introduction
 ------------
-RokSprocket has multiple layout modes to display your content including: [Features][features_link], [Tabs][tabs_link], [Lists][lists_link], [Mosaic][mosaic_link], [Strips][strips_link], and [Headlines][headlines_link].
-This guide will give you an overview of what these modes are, and how to configure them using the administrator interface.
+RokSprocket has multiple layout modes to display your content including: [Features][features_link], [Tabs][tabs_link], [Lists][lists_link], [Mosaic][mosaic_link], and [Headlines][headlines_link].
+This guide will give you an overview of what these modes are, and how to configure them using the RokSprocket Admin interface.

-![][roksprocket_module_1]

-:   1. **RokSprocket Module** This option within the Module Manager's **New Module** type list will initiate the creation of a RokSprocket Module.
-[37%, 4%]

-To start, all of the layout modes are accessible using a single module type.
-By selecting **RokSprocket Module** from the module type list, you'll initiate the creation of a RokSprocket Module, which can be configured to fit any of the layout modes listed below.
-Once you've created the new module, you'll be taken to the module manager for `mod_roksprocket` where you can configure its individual settings.

-Below, you'll see each layout mode listed along with the settings which are available for them.
-Not all of the modes have the same set of controls as each is intended for an entirely different look and/or purpose.
+![][admin1]

+To start, you can configure a new widget with your layout mode of choice by heading to the **RokSprocket Admin** tool located in the sidebar of the administrative area of WordPress.
+This page gives you the ability to create and manage widgets prior to placing them in the Widgets Manager.

+Think of this page as a list of presets you can apply to one or more different widgets.
+Each preset can be set with a specific layout type.

 You can jump to a specific layout mode using the menu in the sidebar, or clicking the mode's name below: